A Merry Prairie Holiday at Conner Prairie

 Reynold’s Christmas Lights & the Polar Bear Plunge

-Also among the Reynold’s Christmas Lights is the Polar Bear Plunge.
-The plunge is a 150-foot snowless tubing hill.
-Participants walk to the bottom of a hill, grab a tube, and choose from two slides (the long or short slide).
-Our kids thought this was the best part of A Merry Prairie Holiday!
+Among the Reynolds’ Christmas Lights attractions is the Polar Bear Plunge – a 150-foot snowless tubing hill.
+Participants walk to the bottom of the hill, select a tube, and choose from two slides: long or short.
+This experience was one of the highlights of A Merry Prairie Holiday.

 The William Conner House